zxcv5412/avitoluxury/avitoluxury/NGINX-SETUP-INSTRUCTIONS.md

 # Nginx Setup Instructions for Avito Luxury

-The 404 errors you're seeing are likely due to Nginx not properly forwarding requests to your Next.js application.
+The 404 errors and incorrect routing issues you're seeing are likely due to Nginx not properly forwarding requests to your Next.js application.
 Follow these steps to fix the issue:

 ## 1. Update Nginx Configuration